darkeclipz/graphs/README.md

 # Graph algorithms

 This repository contains various graph algorithms.
-The algorithms are C# implementations of the algorithms in the book _Algorithms (4th), Robert Sedgewick, Kevin Wayne_.
+The algorithms are C# implementations of the algorithms that are described in the book _Algorithms (4th), Robert Sedgewick, Kevin Wayne_.

 ## Examples